anagharamadas/anagharamadas/README.md

 ###

 <p align="left">My name is Anagha  and I'm an Tech enthusiast and completed my Masters in AI and ML from University of Birmingham, United Kingdom in 2024.
-I have approximately 1 year of professional experience as a Full Stack Developer.
+I have 2 years of professional experience.
 I am curious about AI and tech.
 I love to explore and learn new things.</p>

 ###